Dizziness After Chiropractic Adjustment: What to Do

 Proper hydration is key to helping your body heal and adapt after an adjustment.
 Make sure to drink plenty of water before and after your visit.
 This helps your joints and muscles stay flexible and can aid your body in flushing out any toxins that are released during the process.
 It’s also wise to have a small, nutritious meal or snack an hour or so before your appointment.
 Arriving on a completely empty or overly full stomach can sometimes cause lightheadedness.
 A little fuel ensures your body has the energy it needs for the important work of healing and realigning.

-A Gentler Approach: Why Upper Cervical Care is Different
+A Gentler Option: Is Upper Cervical Care for You?

 If the thought of a forceful chiropractic adjustment makes you hesitate, you're not alone.
 Many people worry about the twisting and popping they see in movies.
 But what if there was a different way?
 Upper cervical care is a specialized approach that focuses on restoring your body's balance with incredible precision and a gentle touch.
 It’s a method designed to work with your body, not against it, which is why it can be a great option for those sensitive to traditional adjustments.